,

 Column by Tutu and Me Traveling Preschool

 How can you be sure that a dog will be a safe pet for your children?
-Statistics show that most dog bites causing serious injury involve medium to large sized dogs and children under the age of 5.
+Statistics show that most dog bites causing serious injury involve medium to large-sized dogs and children under the age of 5.
 The dog is usually known to the child or is the family’s pet.
+To learn more about choosing the right dog for your family, go to site that provides expert advice and resources for pet safety.

 A dog’s basic temperament, instincts, and training have the biggest effects on how that dog reacts to the world around him and his levels of tolerance.
 Very few bites happen without provocation – but the provocation may exist only in the dog’s mind!